dabeaz/curio/docs/reference.rst

 abide(lock)`` with a thread-lock and a cancellation request is received while waiting for the ``lock.__enter__()`` method to execute, a background thread continues to run waiting for the eventual lock acquisition.
-Once acquired, it will be immediately released again.
+Once acquired, curio arranges for it to be immediately released again.
-Without this, task cancellation would surely cause a deadlock of threads waiting to use the same lock.

 The ``abide()`` function can be used to synchronize with a thread reentrant lock (e.g., ``threading.RLock``).
 However, reentrancy is not supported.
-Each lock acquisition using ``abide()`` involves a backing thread.
-Repeated acquisitions would violate the constraint that reentrant locks have on only acquired by a single thread.
+Each lock acquisition using ``abide()`` involves a different backing thread.
+Repeated acquisitions would violate the constraint that reentrant locks have on only being acquired by a single thread.

 All things considered, it's probably best to try and avoid code that synchronizes Curio tasks with threads.
 However, if you must, Curio abides.